Malayali diaspora: Gulf Boom

 During the oil boom of the 1970s and 1980s, there was large-scale migration of Malayalis and other Indians to the Persian Gulf countries which came to known as Gulf Boom.
 The demand for labor in construction, healthcare, and other sectors attracted a significant number of Malayalis to countries like Saudi Arabia, the United Arab Emirates, Kuwait, and Qatar.

 Recent Trends

 In recent years, the migration trends have shifted towards North America, Europe, and other parts of the world.
 Malayalis are now seeking opportunities in countries like the United States, Canada, the United Kingdom, Australia, and Germany.

 Socio-Economic Impact

 Skill and Knowledge Transfer

 The Malayali diaspora has also contributed to skill and knowledge transfer, especially in sectors like healthcare, IT, and education.
 Many NRKs (Non-Resident Keralites) have brought back valuable expertise and have helped in the development of these sectors in Kerala.

 Cultural Preservation and Festivals

 Onam

-Onam is the harvest festival celebrated with great enthusiasm by Malayalis worldwide.
+Onam is the secular harvest festival celebrated with great enthusiasm by Malayalis worldwide.
 It is marked by various cultural activities, including traditional dances, music, and feasts.

 Vishu

 Vishu is the New Year festival of Kerala, celebrated by arranging the "Vishukkani" (a ceremonial arrangement of auspicious items).
-This festival is also widely celebrated by the Malayali diaspora.
+This festival is also widely celebrated by the Hindu Malayali diaspora.